- How to Find a Property

 Landscaping work to form the drive, paths, beds and lawns can be undertaken at almost any point in the project, providing it can be protected from damage by the building work.
 Most people wait until they are ready to move in.

 Do not lay the final drive finish until all heavy vehicles and skips have finally left site.

-If carrying out a house extension, you may have to relocate drains anyway and now is the time to find out.
+If building an extension, you may have to relocate drains anyway and now is the time to find out.
 If there is no mains drainage connection, inspect the condition of any existing septic tank and soakaways.